derekgygax/zoo-keycloak/README.md

 ```sh
 bin/kc.sh start-dev --http-port=8100
 ```

+After the server boots, open http://localhost:8100 in your web browser.
+The welcome page will indicate that the server is running.

+To get started, check out the [configuration guides](https://www.keycloak.org/guides#server).

 ### 2. Create a Temporary Admin
 Go through the setup steps to access the admin panel.